D2-mods/Better-IWD-Pregen/d2-script/readme.txt

 ==================================================
 Script Description (adjusted for each game)
 ==================================================
 The character will auto-attack when enemies are in range*, but will not attack if under the effects of invisibility or sanctuary, or if using Stealth, Bard Song, Turn Undead, or Shamanic Dance.
-If not in auto-attack range, a character with skill invested will search for traps or illusions, but not if using Stealth, Turn Undead, or Shamanic Dance. (<script>)
+If not in auto-attack range, a character with skill points will search for traps or illusions, but not if using Stealth, Bard Song, Turn Undead, or Shamanic Dance. (<script>)

 *Melee auto-attack range is dependent on class (see readme for full breakdown).